mgao6767/frds/docs/source/algorithms/garch.rst

 Unfortunately, there is no better way to find good starting values for :math:`\alpha` and :math:`\beta` than a grid search.
 Luckily, this grid search can be relatively small.

-First, we don't know ex ante the persistence level, so we need to vary the persistence level from some low values to some high values, e.g., from 0.1 to 0.98.
-Second, generally the :math:`\alpha` parameter is not too big, for example, ranging from 0.01 to 0.2.
+- First, we don't know ex ante the persistence level, so we need to vary the persistence level from some low values to some high values, e.g., from 0.1 to 0.98.
+- Second, generally the :math:`\alpha` parameter is not too big, for example, ranging from 0.01 to 0.2.

 We can permute combinations of the persistence level and :math:`\alpha`, which naturally gives the corresponding :math:`\beta` and hence :math:`\omega`.
-The "optimal" set of initial values of :math:`\omega, \alpha, \beta` are the one that gives the highest log-likelihood.
+The "optimal" set of initial values of :math:`\omega, \alpha, \beta` is the one that gives the highest log-likelihood.

 .. note::